 In main pieces occupied, it is necessary to check:

-- Windows, making sure the windows, frame and frame are watertight.
+- Windows, making sure that the glass, sash and frame are waterproof.

 - The doors, not forgetting the threshold and the perimeter of the frame.

 - Outlets, including those on interior walls.